Skip to content

 # Add plugin to existing installation

-uv tool install --with gpio-pmtiles geoparquet-io
+uv tool install --with gpio-myplugin geoparquet-io

 # Inject plugin into existing installation

-pipx inject geoparquet-io gpio-pmtiles
+pipx inject geoparquet-io gpio-myplugin

 In Python Projects